mikermcneil/sails-sql/README.md

 For more info, see:
  • https://github.com/felixge/node-mysql/blob/v2.10.2/Readme.md#closing-all-the-connections-in-a-pool

+### getConnection() notes

+Note that if this driver is adapted to support managers which spawn ad-hoc connections or manage multiple pools/replicas using PoolCluster, then relevant settings would need to be included in the manager instance so that connections can be appropriately fetched/opened here.
+For now, since we only support a single pool, we simply acquire a connection from the pool.

 ### releaseConnection() notes

 Note that if this driver is adapted to support managers which spawn